jpsullivan234/obd2-dash/README.md

    You should see the GUI window pop up.
 The OBD-II's status will appear at the top of the screen.
    The dashboard will be populated with random values if the OBD-II adapter is not connected

+---

+*This is an ongoing project and is not perfect by any means!
+Feel free to play around and change stuff!!*